Marketing Attribution: Everything You Need to Know

 Time decay

-In a time decay attribution model, credit for the conversions is given to each touchpoint, but not equally.
+In a time decay attribution model, credit for conversions is given to each touchpoint, but not equally.
 For example, the last touchpoint would get a higher percentage of the credit than the first touchpoint since it’s closer to the conversion.

 If you want to analyze the steps users take before becoming customers, a time decay model could be a perfect fit for your business.